 As soon as I close the telnet session, you will see this debug message on the ASA:

 ASA1# nat: policy unlock 0x0xad8826e8, old count is 2 nat: unlocking pool range 192.168.2.254-192.168.2.254, refcnt 1

-It removes the translation entry right away, we can also confirm this with the show xlate command:
+It removes the translation entry right away.
+We can also confirm this with the

 ASA1# show xlate 0 in use, 1 most used

-So that’s how Per-Session PAT works…the translation was removed immediately as soon as I closed the TCP session.
-Now let’s try Multi-Session PAT shall we?
+So that’s how Per-Session PAT works…the translation was removed immediately after I closed the TCP session.

-We’ll keep it simple so I will remove the entry that enables Per-Session PAT for all TCP traffic and then enable Multi-Session PAT:
+Now, let’s try Multi-Session PAT, shall we?
+We’ll keep it simple, so I will remove the entry that enables Per-Session PAT for all TCP traffic and then enable Multi-Session PAT: